gomorpheus/morpheus-docs/getting_started/discovery/morpheus_discovery.rst

 Right away inventorying existing environments will provide you with immediate insight to that environment.
 Once an existing workload has been discovered it can be converted to managed.
 Once converted to managed, Morpheus can deliver more capabilities and features.

 ..
-NOTE:: Work loads do not need the agent installed to be managed
+NOTE:: Workloads do not need the agent installed to be managed

 Once a workload is managed: